 Secondly, we use hard boiled eggs in potato salad, which can be a side dish or a breakfast food.
 This salad could also be a good way to use leftover boiled eggs for the ones who celebrate Easter.

-The best part I love in these Egg Stuffed Tomatoes that they are roasted in oven.
-You know all vegetables have a wonderful flavor when roasted, I can die for the smell spreading into home when they are in oven!
+The best part I love in this stuffed tomato recipe is that it is made in oven.
+You know all vegetables have a wonderful flavor when roasted, I can die for the smell spreading in home when they are in oven!
 What’s more, tomatoes are healthier when cooked since they are much richer in the antioxidant lycopene this way.

-We carve tomatoes to make Egg Stuffed Tomatoes, but please don’t waste their cores and seeds.
+We carve tomatoes to make egg stuffed tomatoes, but please don’t waste their cores and seeds.
 Just store it in refrigerator for a future use.
-You can use it in soups like Orzo Soup or in a tomato sauce within two days.
+You can use it in soups like Tomato Chicken Orzo Soup or in a tomato sauce within two days.